adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #info a web browser that keeps and maintains a structured memory of the findings you made while browsing.
+- <span class="hashtag">#info</span> a web browser that keeps and maintains a structured memory of the findings you made while browsing.
   <span id="1295773792" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"